Genetically modified crops: Greenhouse gas emissions

+Drought tolerance

+The use of drought tolerant crops can increase yield in water-scarce locations, making farming possible in new areas.
+The adoption of drought tolerant maize in Ghana was shown to increase yield by more than 150% and boost commercialization intensity, although it did not significantly affect farm income.

 Regulation

 The regulation of genetic engineering concerns the approaches taken by governments to assess and manage the risks associated with the development and release of genetically modified crops.
 There are differences in the regulation of GM crops between countries, with some of the most marked differences occurring between the US and Europe.
 Regulation varies in a given country depending on the intended use of each product.
 For example, a crop not intended for food use is generally not reviewed by authorities responsible for food safety.